zenon70/rocketprogram.github.io/README.md

 symbol|meaning
 ------|-------
-period| orbital period, one year is 365.2422 days a     | semi-major axis e     | eccentricity i     | inclination
+period| orbital period, one year is 365.2422 days a     | semi-major axis: when positive, half the long length of an ellipse e     | eccentricity: 0 = circle, 0-1 = ellipse, 1 = parabola, +1 = hyperbola
+i     | inclination: 0 = equatorial, 90 = polar orbit, 180 = retrograde orbit
-Ω     | longitude of the ascending node ω     | argument of periapsis
-M     | mean anomaly
-vo    | orbital velocity kilometers per second*
+Ω     | longitude of the ascending node: degrees from the vernal point ω     | argument of periapsis: degrees from Ω to lowest orbital altitude M     | mean anomaly: time-weighted degrees from ω to current location vo    | orbital velocity kilometers per second*
-Ap    | apoapsis distance from center of mass
-Pe    | periapsis distance from center of mass
+Ap    | apoapsis: furthest distance from center of mass Pe    | periapsis: closest distance from center of mass

-\* the kms listed with orbital info is orbital speed. this is the ECI (earth centered inertial) frame, which means it does NOT consider the spin of the planet/moon/etc.
+\* the kms listed with orbital info is orbital speed, which is measured in the inertial frame, which is a frame of reference that does not move with the spin of the planet/moon/etc., but instead is purely relative to the speed around the planet/moon/etc. this is how orbital objects such as satellites measure speed.

 **surface info**

 abbv |meaning
 -----|-------
-Alt  | altitude from MSL (mean sea level) at your location vels | surface velocity kilometers per second* drag | newtons of force mass | total mass of object
+GM   | gravity × mass, AKA the gravitational parameter "μ" Alt  | altitude from MSL (mean sea level) at your exact location vels | surface velocity kilometers per second* drag | aerodynamic drag based on drag coefficient and area, in newtons of force mass | total mass of object with fuel
-Lat  | latitude
-Lon  | longitude
-ApEq | surface apoapsis altitude from MSL at Equator PeEq | surface periapsis altitude from MSL at Equator
+Lat  | latitude: distance from 90° north to -90° south Lon  | longitude: distance from 180° east to -180° west ApEq | surface apoapsis altitude from MSL at Equator PeEq | surface periapsis altitude from MSL at Equator

-\* the kms listed with gps info is surface speed. this is the ECEF (earth-centered earth-fixed) frame, and it DOES consider the spin of the planet/moon/etc.
+\* the kms listed with gps info is surface speed, which is measured in the fixed frame, which means that the measurements are fixed relative to the surface (and atmosphere) of a planet/moon/etc. this is how automobiles measure speed, as well as rockets when they are launching and landing.

 MSL: Mean Sea Level
+Right Asc. is Right Ascension
+Sim.
+Sidereal is the current simulated sidereal rate Lon.Libration only measures longitudinal libration

 ### reference plane for objects orbiting the sun
 this setting allows you to change the data output on the screen for the object you are currently viewing.